Lameisha/Java-letter-guessing-game/README.md

 - Random letter generation
 - Allows 3 seconds before entering a guess.
 - Clues of correct and incorrect guess feedback
-- Displays number of attempts & the correct letter, if won.
+- Displays number of attempts & the correct letter, upon completion.

   ## Tools Used: